 I’m an advocate for women in the tech industry.
 I coach women to be stronger leaders and men who want to be better allies for women.
 I speak about gender diversity, leadership, and women in tech.
 And, to bring more diversity to speaker lineups at tech industry events, I teach public speaking workshops and co-authored Present!
 A Techie’s Guide to Public Speaking.

-Formerly, I spent over 25 years building software products.
+Previously, I spent 25 years building software products.
 I started off writing code and over time moved into executive leadership.
 Most recently, I was a vice president at Adobe Systems, where I led corporate-wide product globalization, software security, and other cross company engineering functions.

 Outside of my commercial ventures I work with a number of non-profits.
 Currently, I’m on the Brown University Computing and Information Technology Advisory Council.
 I’m also on the advisory boards for The Women’s CLUB of Silicon Valley, WEST (Women Entering & Staying in Technology), Women Serve on Boards, and Brown University’s Computer Science Department Diversity Committee.
 And through the Brown University Women’s Launch Pad, I mentor young women about to start their careers.